About RASON Models and the RASON Server

 RASON® is a mini-language you can use to quickly and easily create and solve analytic models -- optimization and simulation/risk analysis models, including data mining and predictive analytics models.
 You can use RASON tools on Windows and Linux desktops and servers, but the RASON service is especially useful if you are building web or mobile applications, and you’re familiar with RESTful web services.
 Read about our REST API here.

-RASON stands for Restful Analytic Solver® Object Notation.
+RASON stands for RESTful Analytic Solver® Object Notation.
 It offers many benefits compared to using a traditional modeling language, using Excel to create analytic models, or writing analytic models in a programming language -- as we've described on the home page.
 The RASON language was conceived, and the project was started by Dr. Nathan Brixius during his time as CTO of Frontline Systems.

 An Example Optimization Model